 - 2 large eggs, beaten

-Add the sesame oil to a large non stick skillet and heat it over medium low heat.
+Add the sesame oil to a large nonstick pan or a large frying pan and heat it over medium low heat.

-Add the carrots and cook them for 3 minutes, stirring them occasionally.
+Add the carrots and stir fry them for 3 minutes, stirring them occasionally.

 Add the frozen peas and green onions and cook for an additional 3 minutes until the peas are defrosted and the carrots are soft.
 Remove from the heat.

-Add 2 tablespoons of the vegetable oil to the skillet and heat it over medium low heat.
+Add 2 tablespoons of oil to the skillet and heat it over medium heat.

-Use a ½ cup size measuring cup to scoop out a level ½ cup of the rice mixture.
+Once you have hot oil, use a ½ cup size measuring cup to scoop out a level ½ cup of the rice mix.
 Turn the cup over gently into the skillet.

 With a rubber spatula gently press down on the rice to flatten it into a cake.
 If any of the mixture slips away, use the spatula to push it back and pat it into the sides of the cake, creating a round shape.
 The cooking process with solidify the cake.